TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Abstract

 \section{Abstract}

-The main result of this work is that fractional coloring (orthogonal access) achieves the all-unicast capacity (degrees of freedom (DoF)) region of the index coding (topological interference management (TIM)) problem if and only if the bipartite network topology graph (with sources on one side and destinations on the other, and edges identifying presence of non-trivial channels whose communication capacity is not zero or infinity) is chordal, i.e., every cycle that can contain a chord, does contain a chord.
-The all-unicast capacity (DoF) region includes the capacity (DoF) region for any arbitrary choice of a unicast message set, so e.g., the results of Maleki and Jafar on the optimality of orthogonal access for the sum-capacity (DoF) of one-dimensional convex networks are recovered as a special case. \blfootnote{The work of X. Yi and D. Gesbert was carried out within the framework of Celtic-Plus SHARING project.
-H.~Sun and S.~A.~Jafar are with CPCC and their work was supported by NSF grants CCF-1317351 and CCF-1161418.
-This work was done when X. Yi was visiting UC Irvine in 2014.}
+The main result of this work is that an orthogonal access scheme such as TDMA achieves the all-unicast degrees of freedom (DoF) region of the topological interference management (TIM) problem if and only if the network topology graph is chordal bipartite, i.e., every cycle that can contain a chord, does contain a chord.
+The all-unicast DoF region includes the DoF region for any arbitrary choice of a unicast message set, so e.g., the results of Maleki and Jafar on the optimality of orthogonal access for the sum-DoF of one-dimensional convex networks are recovered as a special case.
+The result is also established for the corresponding topological representation of the index coding problem.